Kozea/Radicale/DOCUMENTATION.md

 #### Authentication

-In its default configuration Radicale doesn't check user names or passwords.
+In its default configuration Radicale doesn't check usernames or passwords.
 If the server is reachable over a network, you should change this.

-First a `users` file with all user names and passwords must be created.
+First a `users` file with all usernames and passwords must be created.
 It can be stored in the same directory as the configuration file.

 ##### The secure way